MicrosoftDocs/winrt-api/windows.ai.machinelearning/learningmodelbinding_bind_763230120.md

 ## -description
 Bind a value to the named feature using properties to control the binding.

 ## -parameters
 ### -param name
+The name of the feature to which to bind.

 ### -param value
+The value to bind to the feature.

 ### -param props
+The properties to control the binding.

 ## -remarks